hashcat26/discbot/README.md

 Hosting locally:
 ---------------------------------
-To host the Discord bot locally before deploying in the cloud, do `streamlit run bot.py`.
+To host the Discord bot locally before deploying in the community cloud, do `streamlit run bot.py`.